 This year-long career development program prepares early-stage researchers for faculty careers in engineering and computer science.
 The program offers structured support that supplements the guidance graduate students and postdoctoral fellows already receive from their advisors.
 It combines on-campus workshops along with virtual trainings and check-ins and other opportunities for ongoing mentorship and guidance.
-This year, due to COVID-19, the entire program will be conducted virtually.

 Applicants must demonstrate excellent research and scholarship potential as well as teaching ability.
 Key selection criteria will include a record of research and teaching excellence and potential future impact in their field or discipline.

 Faculty and leadership at Princeton believe diversity drives creativity, flexibility and innovation in the production of research and new knowledge.
 We bring together people across academic disciplines, from industry, non-profits and government, and from all nations and backgrounds in a collaborative culture to achieve breakthroughs of benefit to humanity.

 Thus PPIA is especially interested in candidates with strong potential to contribute -- through their research, teaching, lived experiences and service -- to the diversity and excellence of our academic community.
 Women and other historically underrepresented groups in STEM disciplines are encouraged to apply.